Philippines men's national sitting volleyball team

 The Philippines men's national sitting volleyball team represents the Philippines in international sitting volleyball competitions and friendly matches.

 They were to compete at the 2020 ASEAN Para Games, which was supposed to he hosted by the Philippines.
 The games was cancelled due to the COVID-19 pandemic.

 The team was retained and were able to compete in the 2022 ASEAN Para Games in Surakarta, Indonesia.
-They also took part at the 2023 ASEAN Para Games in Cambodia.
+They also took part at the 2023 ASEAN Para Games in Cambodia, and the 2025 ASEAN Para Games in Thailand.